 Publisher – Klei Entertainment

 Don’t starve was first released on PC last April, and has since garnished a lot of critical and commercial success.
-The game is a very compelling blend of action-adventure, real-time strategy and survival horror, which was interesting from my perspective, as I’ve never been the biggest fan of the survival horror genre.
+The game is a very compelling blend of action-adventure, real-time strategy, and survival horror, which was interesting from my perspective, as I’ve never been the biggest fan of the survival horror genre.
 My gripe with these kinds of games is that developers seem to deviate away too much from gameplay, which is the most important aspect of any video game, and concentrate more on making the game as scary as possible, creating an uneven blend of both aspects.
-It doesn’t matter how scary a survival horror game may be from my point of view; I believe it’s inherently more important that the quality of the gameplay is should be what makes up the majority of any game’s appeal.
+It doesn’t matter how scary a survival horror game may be from my point of view; I believe it’s inherently more important than the quality of the gameplay is should be what makes up the majority of any game’s appeal.
 Don’t Starve, for me, has the balance right, and is quite honestly the best game with survival horror elements I’ve played since BioShock.

 Graphics – 7/10

 One thing to remember about indie video games whilst critiquing them is the fact that many of their developers operate on a budget.
-Indeed, co-founder of Klei Entertainment, Jamie Cheng, had to sell his shares from THQ and borrow a further $10,000 from his brother in order to establish the company.
+Indeed, the co-founder of Klei Entertainment, Jamie Cheng, had to sell his shares from THQ and borrow a further $10,000 from his brother in order to establish the company.
 Consequently, the visuals were never going to be overly stunning.
 But what this game lacks in cutting edge graphics flawlessly makes up for in excellent scenery and style.
-Areas where berry bushes and carrots grow look vibrant and colourful, the forests look moody and imposing and the areas where the most dangerous enemies in the game reside look dead and lifeless.
+Areas, where berry bushes and carrots grow, look vibrant and colorful, the forests look moody and imposing and the areas where the most dangerous enemies in the game reside look dead and lifeless.
 Overall, the game’s visual approach gives it a very atmospheric feel, which will be felt by players.
 Jokingly, even one of the supposed loading processes described in the game’s loading sequence is “reticulating a keen sense of despair”, which theoretically could be felt if the player is lost and doesn’t know exactly what needs to be done.

 Gameplay – 8/10

 The game’s basic premise is essentially in the title.
 The concept of this game is to survive for as long as possible in a randomly generated open world, which the player’s character is thrown into.
-The key to survival is to maintain the character’s hunger, health and sanity, which are all displayed as meters on the screen.
+The key to survival is to maintain the character’s hunger, health, and sanity, which are all displayed as meters on the screen.
 These meters are kept full by eating food so as not to starve (hence the name), establishing campfires in the night, as spending too much time in darkness will result in an instant kill, effectively fending off against hostile livestock across the land, and collecting flowers to prevent the character from going insane.
 Eventually, a permanent settlement can be established and players can build research machines in order to create more equipment and thrive rather than survive.
-Of course, the longer the player survives in the world given to them, more challenges are presented as enemies increase in numbers, and testing winter periods also come along.
+Of course, the longer the player survives in the world given to them, the more challenges are presented as enemies increase in numbers, and testing winter periods also comes along.

 To sum this game’s play up, I would describe it as challenging, yet extremely addictive.
 It can be frustrating when players are starting out and troubles are unexpectedly sprung on them, with themselves having little knowledge of what should be done, but at the same time, an overwhelming sense of satisfaction can be had the longer a player can keep his/her character alive.
 The game functions very similarly to Minecraft, another very popular indie game, but I happen to think that this game is better than Minecraft.
 When I played Minecraft, even with a tutorial, I felt as if events were moving far too slowly, and I very quickly lost interest.
-But with Don’t Starve, whilst it will inevitably take some time to get into (especially as there is no tutorial), events move a lot faster than Minecraft once players get the hang of it, and there’s much more urgency about it in the beginning, as it’s considerably harder to survive; especially in the early portion of a single player game.
+But with Don’t Starve, whilst it will inevitably take some time to get into (especially as there is no tutorial), events move a lot faster than Minecraft once players get the hang of it, and there’s much more urgency about it in the beginning, as it’s considerably harder to survive; especially in the early portion of a single-player game.
 The fact that terrain is randomly generated also offers a very decent amount of variety.
-Experience points are earned in the game by making characters survive for as long as possible, and additional character types are unlocked the more the experience points are earned by players, which adds even more variety, giving the game an almost RPG feel to it.
+Experience points are earned in the game by making characters survive for as long as possible, and additional character types are unlocked the more the experience points are earned by players, which adds even more variety, giving the game an almost RPG feel it.
 It’s the first PlayStation 4 title I feel as if I’ve been able to thoroughly immerse myself in.
 I would highly recommend people play it.

 Although people may argue that it might be better to play this game on a PC, as was originally intended, that to me is splitting hairs.
-This game’s control scheme has been very well attuned to work on the PlayStation 4, and does make decent use of some the new controller’s features.
+This game’s control scheme has been very well attuned to work on the consoles and does make decent use of some of the new controller’s features.
 For example, the touchpad is used to bring up the map, which thankfully isn’t overly complicated, like some game maps have been in the past.
 Games like Blasto and Dark Storm spring to mind.

 Lifespan – 10/10